 |United States Artists||United States||Disbursing emergency $5,000 grants for essential needs to individual artists around the U.S. through the Artist Relief fund the organization helps steward|

-Supportive Networks for Young People and the Arts
+Education and Supportive Networks for Young People

 |Big Brothers Big Sisters of America (BBBS)||United States||Serving almost 10,000 children a year in Cincinnati, Birmingham, Southeast Florida, East Tennessee, Southwest Michigan, and elsewhere to ensure kids stay virtually connected to their mentors during this time of physical distancing.|